raykrishardi/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## Certificate Authority

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.
+In this case, the master node(s) are the CA(s).

 Create a CA certificate, then generate a Certificate Signing Request and use it to create a private key: